Chris Hanson (American football): Cleveland Browns

-Hanson was signed as an undrafted free agent by the Cleveland Browns following the 1999 NFL Draft.
+Hanson was signed as an undrafted free agent by the Cleveland Browns following the 1999 NFL draft.
 He was waived by the team following training camp.

 Green Bay Packers

 The Green Bay Packers signed Hanson on September 1, 1999.
 After punting for the Packers in their regular season opener, Hanson was released by the team and re-signed to the team's practice squad.
 He was waived from the Packers' practice squad on October 12, 1999.

 Miami Dolphins

-On December 29, 1999, Hanson was signed to the Miami Dolphins' practice squad, but released from it the next day.
+On December 29, 1999, Hanson signed to the Miami Dolphins' practice squad, but released from it the next day.
 He was later re-signed to a future contract for the 2000 season.
 He was allocated to the Barcelona Dragons of NFL Europe for the spring.
 After suffering an injury in the Dragons' season finale, Hanson was placed on injured reserve by the Dolphins on August 22, 2000.
 He was released by the Dolphins on August 14, 2001.